mmitry/project-4-group-9/Project_4 Group_9_ReadMe.md

 * XGBoost

-Each model was evaluated using common classification metrics (accuracy, precision, recall, F1-score).
-Data was split into training and test sets, scaled, and preprocessed appropriately to ensure model validity.
+Each model was evaluated using common classification metrics (accuracy, AUC, and F1-score).
+Data was split into training and test sets, and preprocessed appropriately to ensure model validity.

 ---

 **Limitations and Biases**

-* Missing or incomplete data may reduce model performance
+* Missing or incomplete data may have reduce model performance

 * The dataset may not be representative across all ethnic or socioeconomic groups